SymfonyCasts/api-platform/sfcasts/ep3-custom-data/custom-resource-item.md

 # Custom Resource GET Item

 Our `get` collection operation for `DailyStats` is working nicely.
 But you know what?
-I'd love to be *also* be able to fetch stats for a single day.
-The docs say that this operation *is* already available... but we know that's a lie.
+I'd love to *also* be able to fetch stats for a *single* day.
+The docs say that this operation *already* exists... but we know it's a lie!

-If you look at the top of the `DailyStats` class, we *kind of* added this `get` item operation... but we made it go to a 404 page.
+If you look at the top of the `DailyStats` class, we *kind of* added the `get` item operation... but we made it return a 404 response.
 We did that as a workaround so that API Platform could generate an IRI for `DailyStats`.
 Now I want to make this *truly* work.

-Remove all of the custom configuration so that it now says we have a normal, get item operation and a normal get collection operation.
+Remove all of the custom config so that we now have a normal get item operation and a normal get collection operation.

 Before we do *anything* else, let's see what happens if we try it.
-Go to `/api/daily-stats.jsonld`, copy the `@id` for one of the daily stats, and go there.
+Go to `/api/daily-stats.jsonld`, copy the `@id` for one of the daily stats, and navigate there.
 A 404!
 Oh, but let me add `.jsonld`. *There's* the 404 in the JSON-LD format.

-To get the collection operation working, we created a `DailyStatsProvider` that is a collection data provider.
-To get an *item* operation, we'll need an *item* data provider.
+To get the collection operation working, we created a `DailyStatsProvider` that was a *collection* data provider.
+To get an *item* operation working, we need an *item* data provider.
 Since we don't have one yet, 404!

 ## Adding ItemDataProviderInterface

 No problem for us: we've done this before!
 Add another interface called `ItemDataProviderInterface`.
-Then, down here, go to Code -> Generate or Command + N on a Mac, select "Implement Methods" and implement the `getItem()` function that we need.
+Then, down here, go to Code -> Generate - or Command + N on a Mac - select "Implement Methods" and implement the `getItem()` function that we need.

-Our job here is to read this `$id` and return the `DailyStats` object for that `$id` or null if there is none.
+Our job here is to read this `$id` and return the `DailyStats` object for that `$id`, or null if there is none.

 ## "Dynamic" Data from a JSON File

 Before we do that, let's make all of this a bit more realistic.
-Our collection operation returns a couple of hardcoded `DailyStats`.
-Let's pretend that we have a JSON file filled with stats... or maybe we have some external API we can talk to, to help get this data.
+Our collection operation returns some hardcoded `DailyStats`.
+Let's pretend that we have a JSON file filled with this data... or maybe in a real project, you might have an external API you could talk to in order to fetch the data.

 If you downloaded the course code, then you should have a `tutorial/` directory with a `fake_stats.json` file inside. *This* will be our data source.
 Right next to this is a `StatsHelper` class, which holds code to read from that file.

 Copy both of these.
-Then, create a new directory in `src/` called `Service/` and paste them both there.
+Then create a new directory in `src/` called `Service/` and paste them both there.

 Perfect.
 Let's take a quick look at the new `StatsHelper`.
-There's nothing fancy: it has three public methods - `fetchMany()`, where you can pass it a limit, offset and even some filtering criteria, which we'll talk about later - `fetchOne()`, where you pass a date string also a `count()` method.
+There's nothing fancy: it has three public methods - `fetchMany()`, where you can pass it a limit, offset and even some filtering criteria, which we'll talk about later - `fetchOne()`, where you pass a date string and also a `count()` method.

 And... that's basically it.
-The rest of this file is boring code to read that `fake_stats.json` file, parse through it and creating the `DailyStats` objects.
+The rest of this file is boring code to read that `fake_stats.json` file, parse through it and create `DailyStats` objects.

 ## Using the "Dynamic" Data

 In `DailyStatsProvider` let's use this!
-We won't need the `CheeseListingRepository` anymore - `StatsHelper` takes care of all of that.
+We won't need the `CheeseListingRepository`
+anymore: `StatsHelper` takes care of all of that.
 So autowire it instead:
 `StatsHelper $statsHelper`, then `$this->statsHelper = $statsHelper` and rename the property to `$statsHelper`.
 We can also get rid of couple of `use` statements.

-Down in `getCollection()`, it's now as simple as return `$this->statsHelper->fetchMany()` and pass it - for now - no arguments.
+Down in `getCollection()`, it's now as simple as return `$this->statsHelper->fetchMany()`.
+For now, pass it *no* arguments.

 Cool!
-Let's see if that works first.
-I'll go back to the collection endpoint, refresh and... yes!
-We get a big list of `DailyStats` data coming from that JSON file.
+Let's see if that works.
+Go back to the collection endpoint, refresh and... yes!
+We get a big list of `DailyStats` data coming from that JSON file!

 ## Finishing getItem()

 Let's use `StatsHelper` to finish `getItem()`.
-Thanks to the `supports()` method, our `getItem()` method should be called *every* time a request is made to an "item" operation for `DailyStats`.
+Thanks to the `supports()` method, our `getItem()` method *should* be called *every* time a request is made to an "item" operation for `DailyStats`.
 Let's make sure that's working with `dd($id)`.

 Back at the browser, go forward, refresh and... nice!
-Our date string is dumped out.
+Our date string is dumped.

-Finally, in `getItem()`, we can return `$this->statsHelper->fetchOne()` and pass it the date string, which... is the `$id` variable.
+Now over in `getItem()`, we can return `$this->statsHelper->fetchOne()` and pass it the date string, which... is the `$id` variable.

 Testing time!
 Over at the browser, refresh!
 404!?
 I mean, of course!
-The date in URL is *not* one of the days I have in my JSON file.
-Go back one page, refresh the collection endpoint, then copy a different one - like `2020-09-01`.
+The date in the URL is *not* one of the dates I have in my JSON file.
+Go back one page, refresh the collection endpoint and copy a different one - like `2020-09-01`.

-So if we go to `/daily-stats/2020-09-01.json`, then... it works!
-And if we go to ad date that us *not* in that JSON file, we get a 404.
+So if we go to `/api/daily-stats/2020-09-01.json`, then... it works!
+And if we go to a date that is *not* in that JSON file, we get a 404.

 So setting up our item operation was actually pretty easy.
 Next, let's talk about pagination.
 Because if we go back to `/api/daily-stats.jsonld` and refresh... there are a *lot* of items here.
-Because we're not using Doctrine, we *no* longer get pagination for free.
+Since we're not using Doctrine, we *no* longer get pagination for free.
 If we need it, we have to add it ourselves.